How to Use the Qwik Spray System (W/ Pictures)

 • Consider your spray pattern before you start spraying.
 Once you begin, the entire cartridge must be fully discharged to keep the static mix tip from clogging.

-• Start spraying off the surface onto a disposable area to ensure the material is fully mixed.
-Monitor the level of material in the cartridges as you’re spraying.
-When the cartridge is nearly empty, spray off the surface to prevent off-ratio material.
+• Monitor the level of material in the cartridges as you’re spraying.
+When the cartridge is nearly empty, spray off the surface to prevent off-ratio material and then let off the trigger.

 • Begin spraying within the recoat window of the product where you previously stopped to maintain uniform coverage across the entire surface.